dms00/knock-knock/README.md

 for Unix-based systems, but does it with a twist.
 Instead of allowing the user to statically define a port combination, it uses a time-based one-time-password (TOTP) to generate the port-combination.
 And just as TOTP codes change every 30 seconds, the port-combo also changes every 30 seconds.
-Since there's only 1,000,000 TOTP values there's also support for an optional PIN to prevent pre-calculating all 1 million port combinations.
+Also, because TOTP uses only six digits, there's also support for an optional PIN to prevent pre-calculating the 1-million port combinations that would exist without a PIN.

 The project supports multiple clients, so each client can have their own TOTP secret and PIN.